lirm/aeron-go/archive/README.md

 Examples are provided for a [basic_recording_publisher](examples/basic_recording_publisher/basic_recording_publisher.go) and [basic_replayed_subscriber](examples/basic_replayed_subscriber/basic_replayed_subscriber.go) that interoperate with the Java examples

 # Backlog

+## Working Set
+ * [S] [Bug] RecordingSignalEvents currently throw off the count of fragments/records we want.
+Need a mechanism to adjust for them.
  * [L] Expand testing
   * [M] So many tests to write
-  * [S] Test reliability
   * [?] archive-media-driver mocking/execution
  * [S} The archive state is largely unused.
    * IsOpen()?
- * 41 FIXMEs
+ * 21 FIXMEs
  * [?]
-AuthConnect, Challenge/Response
+Implement AuthConnect, Challenge/Response
  * [?]
-[Bug] RecordingSignalEvents currently throw off the count of fragments/records we want.
-Need a mechanism to adjust for them.
- * [?]
 Add remaining archive protocol packets to proxy, control, archive API, and tests.
- * [S] Is it worth having multiple Idletimers in different places? probably.
  * [?]
 Clean up and initial upstream push

-# Recently Done
+## Recently Done
  * Logging at level normal should be mostly quiet if nothing goes wrong
  * Improve the Error handling / Error listeners (mostly)a
  * Ephemeral port usage is dependent upon accessing the counters which is out of scope here and doesn't buy much